BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/index.md

 # Overview

-In this guide you'll find everything you need to know to become the next upcoming Mona Lisa of Holy Paladins.
+In this guide you'll find everything you need to know to become the Mona Lisa of Holy Paladins.

 ## What makes Holy Paladin a strong pick in m+ currently?